How do you know if orthodontic treatment is needed?

 These are the most common and obvious symptoms of orthodontic problems.

-What age should an orthodontist see my child?
+At what age should an orthodontist see my child?
 Do all baby teeth have to fall before initiating orthodontic treatment?

 The American Association of Orthodontists recommends that your child be evaluated by age seven.
 Hence all baby teeth need not be gone before initiating orthodontic treatment.
 In fact, early detection of some orthodontic problems is important in order to take early preventive/intercepting action and avoid more difficult treatment later.
 Again, since our initial consultation is complimentary, it helps to get a consult as soon as possible.